0x8000-0000/samx-java/README.md

 'and'-ed together.
 SAMx allows for one condition on a flow, but allows that condition to be computed as a boolean expression of other conditions.

-* SAM annotations are in plain parentheses, attached without space to the phrase they apply to.
+* SAM's annotations are in plain parentheses, attached without space to the phrase they apply to.
 However since the SAMx parser ignores space, and allowing an arbitrary mix of attributes and annotations attached to a phrase, SAMx uses the '(:' syntax to introduce an annotation.
 This allows at this time for parentheses to be freely used in text without having to escape them.

-* SAM uses "p" for paragraph in the XML serialization while SAMx uses "para" for compatibility with DocBook.
+* SAM uses "p" for a paragraph in the XML serialization while SAMx uses "para" for compatibility with DocBook.

 * SAMx has support for conditional blocks, where a top-level condition is